 Floods, earthquakes, sinkholes, tornadoes, hurricanes, tsunamis, are all considered acts of God in the industry and may or may not be named as perils on your policy.
 If your rental property is located in an area prone to a specific act of God, like floods or hurricanes, you will want to make sure your policy includes it as a named peril.

-Every investment property is different and smart landlords will schedule a free consultation with a leading insurance company to get a quote on a policy built specifically to meet their needs.
+Every investment property is different and smart landlords will schedule a free consultation with an insurance broker to get multiple quotes on a policy specifically built to meet their needs.
 We recommend getting a free, no-obligation quote from AP Intego.
 Their team of expert agents will shop and compare your coverage needs to get you the best policy for the best price.

 How to Shop for Landlord Insurance